-What to Know About the AP Art History Exam?
+The Ultimate Guide to Acing the AP Art History Exam

 For high school students who are determined to make the most out of their four years at high school, learn the most, and fill their college applications with fantastic details for college admissions officers to fawn over, enrolling in numerous AP courses per year is one of the best ways to achieve all of those goals.
 One of the most exciting and eye-opening courses that students can take through the AP program is the AP Art History Exam.

-AP, which stands for Advanced Placement, courses is a program that is offered in both the United States and Canada, which is aimed at offering children the chance to take part in college-level curricula and exams at the high school level.
-For students who perform amongst the best in the country, they are able to earn college credits and placement at many schools throughout the country.
+AP, which stands for Advanced Placement, courses is a program offered in both the United States and Canada and is aimed at providing children the chance to take part in college-level curricula and exams at the high school level.
+Students who perform amongst the best in the country can earn college credits and placement at many schools nationwide.

-When it comes to the AP Art History Exam, it is one of the rarer classes that are taken amongst high school students.
+The AP Art History Exam is one of the rare classes that high school students take.
 In fact, in 2019, just under 25,000 high school students took the AP Art History Exam.
 More than 5 million students took AP exams last year.
-Just because it is rare, however, does not mean that it is not an incredibly worthwhile course for students to take, especially if they are interested in pursuing a college degree and/or professional career in the arts, history, or the humanities.
+Just because it is rare, however, does not mean that it is not an incredibly worthwhile course for students to take, especially if they are interested in pursuing a college degree and a professional career in the arts, history, or the humanities.

-If you are amongst those students who plan on taking the AP Art History course and studying for the AP Art History Exam, we at AdmissionSight want to help you prepare by giving you a quick breakdown of everything you will face on the exam.
+Suppose you are amongst those students who plan on taking the AP Art History course and studying for the AP Art History Exam.
+In that case, we at AdmissionSight want to help you prepare by giving you a quick breakdown of everything you will face on the exam.
 On top of that, we will also go over the most effective way to study and prepare for this kind of exam.

 What you will learn in the AP Art History course?

-Overall, the AP Art History course is aimed at giving high school students an opportunity to dive deeply into the nature of art and artistic creation.
+Overall, the AP Art History course allows high school students to dive deeply into the nature of art and artistic creation.
 Throughout the course, students will be encouraged to consider the uses, meanings, and production of art throughout the history of human civilization.

 Beyond that, students will also be expected to learn and be able to explain the societal responses and impact that art has garnered and created throughout human history.
 In all, the class is aimed at immersing students into the wonderful world of an artistic tradition that spans across time, culture, and more.
 It is also aimed at fostering an immense and educated appreciation of art and the history of art.

-One of the major things that students can expect to gain out of taking the AP Art History Exam is the ability to learn visual, contextual, and comparative analysis that is applied to the many different forms of art.
-Beyond that, students will also gain a distinct understanding of some of the great individual works.
-They will also learn about the evolution of processes and products that were used throughout history to help some of the man’s greatest artists create some of the man’s greatest works of art.
+One of the significant things that students can expect to gain out of taking the AP Art History Exam is the ability to learn visual, contextual, and comparative analysis that is applied to the many different forms of art.
+Beyond that, students will also gain a distinct understanding of some of the tremendous individual works.
+They will also learn about the evolution of processes and products that were used throughout history to help some of the man’s greatest artists create some of the man’s most significant works of art.